 The variety of restaurants in Westchester is diverse enough to quench the appetites of sophisticated gourmets to burger afficianados.
 Peruse and select from our long list of dining choices.

 Westchester's waterfront dining is a treat for the eyes as well as the palate.
-On the Hudson River, tasty options range from the Striped Bass in Tarrytown to Irvington's Red Hat on the River, while theYonkers Downtown Waterfront gets you hooked with stellar restaurants like the elegant X20 Xaviars on the Hudson, with breathtaking river views and wholly original New American cuisine.
+On the Hudson River, tasty options range from the Sunset Cove in Tarrytown to Irvington's Red Hat on the River, while theYonkers Downtown Waterfront gets you hooked with stellar restaurants like the elegant X20 Xaviars on the Hudson, with breathtaking river views and wholly original New American cuisine.

 Not to be outdone, terrific options over on the Long Island Sound shore include the Pier Restaurant & Tiki Bar in Rye and Dudley's Parkview Restaurant in New Rochelle.
 The revitalized New Rochelle business district is also home base for The Clubhouse Grill, which is adorned with the number 42 in honor of New York Yankees pitcher Mariano Rivera, a part owner.